Responding to Law Enforcement Agencies

-The person in charge at LINE will only respond to the law enforcement agency in accordance with strict information handling rules, and only when a thorough verification confirms the legalities and propriety of the investigation.
-Information provided to the law enforcement agency shall only be in accordance with LINE’s strict internal procedures.
-The law enforcement agency is not allowed to eavesdrop or build a backdoor against our user privacy protection policy.
-Furthermore, we do not comply with requests in which the cause of the crime is not related to LINE use, such as a request in terms of national security (public safety, counterterror measures) which has not yet turned out to be a criminal act and based on the grounds of abstract risks or a request for censorship.
+We will only respond to the law enforcement agency in accordance with strict information handling rules, and only when a thorough verification confirms the legalities and propriety of the investigation.
+Information provided to the law enforcement agency shall only be in accordance with our strict internal procedures.
+The law enforcement agency is not allowed to eavesdrop or build a backdoor against our user privacy protection system.
+Furthermore, we do not comply with requests in which the cause of the crime is not related to the use of our services, such as a request in terms of national security (public safety, counterterrorism measures) which has not yet turned out to be a criminal act and based on the grounds of abstract risk or a request for censorship.

-Provision is strictly limited to information required for the relevant investigations and trials.
-When internal review processes determine the law enforcement agency’s request in accordance with the writ of summons, bench warrant or detention warrant is too broad for its purpose of use, we will ask the law enforcement agency for additional explanation, and reject the request unless it finds there are reasonable grounds.
-We do not submit the information of unspecified users irrelevant to investigations.
-Disclosure content generally includes the following information held by the company:
+Provision is strictly limited to information required for the relevant investigation and trial.
+When internal review processes determine the law enforcement agency's request in accordance with such as a warrant is too broad for its purpose of use, we will ask the law enforcement agency for additional explanation, and reject the request unless we find there are reasonable grounds.
+We do not submit the data of unspecified users irrelevant to the investigation.
+The following data regarding specified user accounts will be disclosed to law enforcement agencies:

-・ Registered information of specified users (profile image, display name, email address, phone number, LINE ID, date of registration, etc.)
+・ Registered data of accounts (profile image, display name, email address, phone number, LINE ID, date of registration, etc.)

-・ Communication data of specified users (message delivery date, IP address of sender)*
+・ Communication history of specified users (message delivery date, IP address of sender)*